Rock'n Wrestle

-Rock'n Wrestle is a professional wrestling video game released in 1985 for the ZX Spectrum, Amstrad and Commodore 64 8-bit home computers, and as Bop'N Wrestle in 1986 for DOS by Mindscape.
+Rock'n Wrestle is a professional wrestling video game released in 1985 for the ZX Spectrum, Amstrad and Commodore 64, and as Bop'N Wrestle in 1986 for Atari 8-bit and MS-DOS by Mindscape.

 Reception

 Rick Teverbaugh reviewed the game for Computer Gaming World, and stated that "Bop 'N Wrestle is a game with some stunning graphics.
 It is also a well-timed release now that championship wrestling is now a network staple.
 But, unfortunately, it is a game that tries to do too much."